 “I think what Chinese companies are now looking for is a little bit different because you can bring things into China, potentially with no China data, which is a completely new thing,” commented co-panellist Greg Scott, CEO and founder of ChinaBio, a consulting group that helps link up Western biotech companies and Chinese investors.

-He told me that 38 drugs have already been approved without Chinese clinical trials, with 40 more in the pipeline to be approved soon.
+When I spoke to him at Bio Europe in Nov 2018, he told me that 38 drugs had already been approved without Chinese clinical trials, with 40 more in the pipeline to be approved soon.
 “This is a huge change because in China, before, you couldn’t even do a Phase I trial as a foreign company,” Scott explained.

 Wang believes these changes are definitely influencing Chinese investments in this area.
 “European companies’ products can enter the Chinese market much faster either by direct entry or via out-licensing to a Chinese partner, which means faster returns for the investors if the drug is successful in the end.”